bjabu/widdershins/README.md

 ![Widdershins screenshot](https://mermade.github.io/widdershins/screenshot.png)

+### DNB adjustments
+This fork of widdershins has some modifications:
+* Auto generated links made the app crash in some cases when a "-" was used

 ### News

 * As of v3.0.0 Widdershins no longer expands the definition of OpenAPI body parameters / requestBodies by default, unless they have an inline schema.
 You can restore the old behaviour by using the `--expandBody` option.